nuuuwan/news_lk3_data/README.md

 *2024-04-26 13:01:00* · [`adaderanalk`](https://www.adaderana.lk/news/98862/two-companies-from-russia-india-to-take-over-management-of-mattala-airport-) · `en`

-The Cabinet of Ministers has green-lighted the proposal to hand over the management of Mattala Rajapaksa International Airport to a selected private sector company which has submitted Expressions Of Interest (EOI) for the purpose.
+The Cabinet of Ministers has green-lighted the proposal to hand over the management of Mattala Rajapaksa International Airport to a selected private sector company which has submitted Expressions of Interest (EOI) for the purpose.

 Accordingly, the Cabinet approval has been received to hand over the management of Mattala Rajapaksa International Airport to Shaurya Aeronautics Pvt.
-Ltd of India or Airports of Regions Management Company of Russia or an affiliated company thereof for a period of 30 years.
+Ltd of India and Airports of Regions Management Company of Russia or an affiliated company thereof for a period of 30 years.

-◼️
+Earlier during a Cabinet meeting held on 09 January 2023, approval has been granted to invite EOIs from interested parties for utilizing the facilities of the Mattala Rajapaksa International Airport.

+Accordingly, EOIs have been called, for which 05 institutions have submitted offers for the purpose.

+...

 [Data](articles/6acda69f.json)